alissa-huskey/python-class/docs/exercises/adventure.md

 `````

-### Part 13.4: Finishing touches
+### Part 13.4: UX Changes

-In this section we'll add a couple of finishing touches to the game.
+In this section we'll add a few changes to integrate health with the game
+itself.

 #### A. Add `PLAYER["health"]`